-In recent years, a formulaic, "dumbed down" style of copywriting has literally run amok on the internet.
+In recent years a formulaic "dumbed down" style of copywriting has run amok on the internet.

 Why?
 Because it gets harder and harder for copy to effectively stand out of the crowd.
 You can be sure that this affects results.
 Badly.

 I'll go even further...
 Things have gotten so bad, that many marketers are going to extremes on the visual side of things.

 How?
 By resorting to excessive, hype-riddled graphics, colors, glitz and loud, overbearing videos.
 All to try to get their sales pages to pop and keep visitors "hypnotized".